tarwn/lessthandot-hugo/blogs/content/posts/2009-01-30-sql-friday-the-best-sql-server-links-of-9.md

 In the basic view, an Index is a subset of columns from a table.
 This subset of columns is stored in a sorted order so that the SQL Server can more quickly find the records based on the data in the index.

-**[New Vendor Interview with an “annoying” DBA][4]**
+**[New Vendor Interview with an "annoying" DBA][4]**

 Once you have been a DBA for any length of time, you will encounter the situation of a new vendor coming in with software that has a database back end.
-Wherever I am working or helping, I like to interject the idea of “DBA Input” as early into the process as possible and I go through a discussion with them.
+Wherever I am working or helping, I like to interject the idea of "DBA Input" as early into the process as possible and I go through a discussion with them.

 **[When did DBCC CHECKDB last run on my databases?][5]**